neil-forks/PineSAM-river/docs/install-guide/easy-install.md

 # Easy Install

-Easiest way to install PineSAM is using a premade binary package.
-This does not require installation of python, node.js, or other dependencies.
-Just download the latest [release](https://github.com/builder555/PineSAM/releases/latest) for a specific OS and follow the steps below.
+Easiest way to install PineSAM is using a premade binary package; does not require installation of python, node.js, or other dependencies.

+Just download the latest [release](https://github.com/builder555/PineSAM/releases/latest) for a specific OS name and follow the steps below.

 ## :fontawesome-brands-apple: Mac or :fontawesome-brands-linux: Linux